Marsy’s Law could hinder transparency for Nevada public records

 Question 1 outlines 16 rights for crime victims, including privacy, protection from the defendant, notice of all public hearings, full and timely restitution and refusal of interview or deposition requests without a court order.

-It also broadens the definition of victim to any person directly and “proximately” harmed by the commission of a criminal offense.
+It also broadens the definition of victim to any person directly or “proximately” harmed by the commission of a criminal offense.

 Complex law